ttyridal/masterpassword-chrome/README.md

 # masterpassword-chrome
 Master Password implemented as a Chrome extension

 This is a chrome extension implementing the masterpassword algorithm invented by Maarten Billemont.
 You can visit his website at [masterpasswordapp.com](http://masterpasswordapp.com).
-This plugin uses tmthrgd's [mpw library](https://github.com/tmthrgd/mpw-js), a javascript implementation of Maarten's algorithm.

-**Please note that this plugin is not affiliated with Maarten or tmthrgd**
+**Please note that this plugin is not affiliated with Mr Billemont**

 The site settings will sync between your chrome installations if you have chrome sync enabled. (also in incognito)